tvanlaar/tvanlaar.github.io/consulting/index.md

   tooltip: Academic Writing and Bioinformatics Assistance
 ---

 I am pleased to provide a wide range of consulting services tailored to academics and researchers.
-My offerings include **manuscript and grant editing**, assistance with **personal statements**, **cover letters/CVs**, **teaching and research philosophies**, and **diversity statements** for academic job candidates, as well as comprehensive **bioinformatics consulting services**.
+My offerings include **academic writing services** and **bioinformatics consulting services**.

 ## How I Can Help

 ### Academic Writing Services
-With a keen eye for detail and extensive experience in academic writing, I offer tailored assistance to ensure your documents stand out.
-Whether you're applying for faculty positions, seeking funding, or aiming to enhance your academic profile, my services are designed to elevate your application.
+With a keen eye for detail and extensive experience in academic writing, I offer **manuscript and grant editing**, assistance with **personal statements**, **cover letters/CVs**, **teaching and research philosophies**, and **diversity statements** for academic job candidates.
+Whether you're applying for faculty positions, seeking funding, or aiming to enhance your academic profile, I am ready to help.

 ### Bioinformatics Consulting
 In addition to academic writing, I specialize in **bioinformatics consulting**, offering expertise in **genome assembly and annotation (especially of bacteria)**, **microbiome analysis**, and **transcriptome analysis**.
 You can visit my <a href="https://tvanlaar.github.io/publications/">publications</a> for some examples of my bioinformatics work.